Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-In other words, $\calA^{(s)w}$ are the circuit algebras of arrow diagrams on trivalent (or foam) skeletons with caps.
-Note that all but the first of the generators are skeleton features (of degree 0), and that the single arrow is the only generator of degree $1$.
-As for the generating vertices, the same remark applies as in Definition \ref{def:wTFo}, that is, there are more vertices with all possible strand orientations needed to generate $\calA^{(s)w}$ as circuit algebras.
+In other words, $\calA^{(s)w}$ is the circuit algebra of arrow diagrams on trivalent (foam) skeleta with caps and wens.
+That is, the skeleta are elements of $\calS$ as in Section~\ref{subsec:wTF}.
+With the exception of the first generator (the {\em arrow}), all generators are skeleton features (of degree 0).
+The arrow is of degree $1$.
+As for the generating vertices, the same remark applies as in Definition \ref{def:wTFo}, that is, vertices come in all possible combinations of edge directions.